The Midland Hotel, Chicago

-The Midland Hotel (officially branded as The Midland Hotel, Chicago) is a historic hotel at 172 West Adams Street in the Chicago Loop.
-The building opened in 1927 as the Midland Building, designed by Karl M. Vitzthum in the Italian Renaissance Revival style.
-Originally home to the Midland Club, a private businessmen’s club, it was converted into a hotel in 1938 by developer Philip Pekow.
+The Midland Hotel, Chicago is a historic hotel located at 172 West Adams Street in the Chicago Loop.
+Completed in 1927 as the Midland Building, the 22-story structure was designed by architect Karl M. Vitzthum in the Italian Renaissance Revival style.
+Developed as a private club and office building, it was converted into a hotel in 1938.

-For decades the Midland served as a centrally located Loop hotel, hosting banquets, business meetings, and civic events.
-It operated under its original name until 2000, when it was rebranded as the W Chicago – City Center.
-In 2025 the property returned to its historic name under Marriott’s Tribute Portfolio.
-The building is a contributing property to the West Loop–LaSalle Street Historic District, listed on the National Register of Historic Places.
+The property operated as the W Chicago – City Center from 2000 to 2024 and returned to its historic name in 2025 under Marriott International’s Tribute Portfolio.
+The building is a contributing property within the West Loop–LaSalle Street Historic District, listed on the National Register of Historic Places.

 History

-Early years (1927–1938)
+Midland Building and Club (1927–1938)

-The Midland Building was intended to rise 27 stories but topped out at 22.
-The first six floors housed the Midland Club, while the upper floors were rented as office space.
+The Midland Building was originally planned as a taller tower but was completed at 22 stories.
+The first six floors housed the Midland Club, a private businessmen’s club, while upper floors were rented as office space.

-In 1932 the American Chemical Society’s Chicago Section made the club its headquarters, before relocating two years later to the Stevens Hotel (now Hilton Chicago).
+In 1932 the American Chemical Society’s Chicago Section used the club as its headquarters before relocating in 1934 to the Stevens Hotel (now Hilton Chicago).

-The Midland Club never gained the prominence of older clubs such as the Chicago Club, and it dissolved during the Great Depression.
-Its legacy resurfaced decades later when the W Chicago named its 2018 restaurant the Midland Social Club in homage to the original club.
+The Midland Club did not achieve the prominence of older Loop clubs and dissolved during the Great Depression.
+The club’s legacy was later referenced by the W Chicago – City Center, which opened the restaurant Midland Social Club in 2018.

 The Midland Hotel (1938–1996)

 In 1938 Chicago hotel executive Philip Pekow leased the former club space and opened the Midland Hotel.
-Over time the hotel expanded to cover the first twelve floors.
-Pekow remained tied to the property throughout his life, and his obituary in the Chicago Tribune described him as a veteran hotel executive based on Adams Street.
+Over time the hotel expanded to occupy the first twelve floors.
+Pekow remained associated with the property for decades; his obituary in the Chicago Tribune described him as a veteran hotel executive based on Adams Street.

-The Midland became a familiar Loop address for gatherings.
-A 1944 renovation updated guest rooms and restored the main entrance.
-In 1959 a major banquet for the Chicago Police Digest was held here.
+The Midland became a familiar Loop venue for banquets, business meetings, and civic gatherings.
+A 1944 renovation updated guestrooms and restored the main entrance.
+In 1959 it hosted a major banquet for the Chicago Police Digest.

 Civic and cultural role

-On July 27, 1965, the Midland hosted the first public meeting of Mattachine Midwest, one of the Midwest’s earliest LGBTQ rights groups.
-About 140 people attended, and the organization launched both a newsletter and a 24-hour helpline at the meeting.
+On July 27, 1965, the Midland hosted the first public meeting of Mattachine Midwest, one of the Midwest’s early LGBTQ rights organizations.
+Approximately 140 people attended, and the group launched both a newsletter and a 24-hour helpline at the meeting.

 W Chicago – City Center (2000–2024)

-In 1996 Starwood Hotels & Resorts acquired the building, converting it into a W property.
+In 1996 Starwood Hotels & Resorts acquired the building and converted it into a W-branded hotel.
 It reopened in 2000 as the W Chicago – City Center.

-A major renovation in 2018 refreshed the lobby and public areas, and opened the Midland Social Club restaurant as a nod to the building’s past.
+A major renovation in 2018 refreshed the lobby and public areas and opened the Midland Social Club restaurant as an homage to the former Midland Club.

-Return to the Midland (2025–present)
+Return to The Midland Hotel, Chicago (2025–present)

-In January 2025 the hotel was renamed The Midland Hotel, Chicago under Marriott’s Tribute Portfolio.
-The rebrand came with a two-phase renovation: Phase I restored historic Beaux-Arts features in public areas, and Phase II modernized guestrooms and meeting spaces.
+In January 2025 the hotel was renamed The Midland Hotel, Chicago under Marriott International’s Tribute Portfolio.
+The rebrand was accompanied by a two-phase renovation.
+Phase I emphasized restoration of historic features in public areas, while Phase II focused on modernization of guestrooms and meeting space.